mvanvleet/workflow-for-force-fields/README.md

 =================
 1. Generate the necessary input files upon which the scripts in step #2 depend.
-The following files must be manually created/edited, and can all be found in the templates subdirectory (with an example set of input files given for the pyridine dimer):
+The following files must be manually created/edited, and can all be found in the input subdirectory using the pyridine dimer as an example:

    1. dimer_info.dat
         * For each monomer, list the monomer's name and the charge on the monomer.